Geeksltd/Olive/docs/DevOps/Automation-Service.md

 - *Auto update*: It will periodically check for NuGet updates and automatically update the packages.
 ## Create a microservice
 To create a new microservice, choose `File` > `New Microservice`  on the menu bar.
 It will open a dialog that has options to name your service and set the repository for the new service.
-Then click `Create` to generate a solution in the root folder of your project.
+Click `Create` to generate a solution in the root folder of your project.